JHSRobo/documentation/architecture.md

 ﻿# Architecture
 We recommend you read ros_structure.md before this section.
 Rovotics' Architecture is called ROVMIND.
-It was created by Michael Equi was re-released by James Randall.
+It was created by Michael Equi and was re-released by James Randall.

 There are two sides of ROVMIND. **Topside**, which runs on the TCU above the water, and **Bottomside**, which runs on the ROV beneath the water.
 Each side runs an instance of **ROS**.